dousha/DreamEworks/src/fs.note.md

 You can found the hard drive image editor binary in `dist/hosttools/edhd`.
 The binary is bulit on openSUSE 42.1 x86_64.
-If you want to build this tool, the corresponding source code can be found in `src/hosttools/edhd.c`. *Build it with HOST gcc unless you are doing.*
+If you want to build this tool, the corresponding source code can be found in `src/hosttools/edhd.c`. *Build it with HOST gcc unless you know what you are doing.*

 -------------------------------------------------------------------------------